MarkusDanilow/CoMad_Dev/README.md

     }
 }
 ```
 This is a repository for users.
-It extends the original functionality given by the interface by a method to get a single user by its name.
-The data is returned as database models.
-In this case a user is a *UserModel* object.
+It extends the original functionality given by the interface by a method to get a single user by his name.
+The data is returned as a single or a set of database model.
+In this case a user is an instance of the *UserModel* class.
 We have an abstract class called *DatabaseModel*.
 All further models need to be inherited from this class.
-So here is the *UserModel* class from our example.
+Here is the *UserModel* class from our example.

 ```php
 class UserModel extends DatabaseModel